foundry-rs/book/src/tutorials/best-practices.md

 A _sink_ is a part of the code where some important operation is happening.
 For example, in MakerDAO that would be `vat.sol`.

 You should _ensure_ that no _tainted_ data ever reaches a _sink_.
 That means that all data that find themselves in the sink, should, at some point, have been checked by you.
 So, you need to define what the data _should_ be and then make sure your checks _ensure_ that the data will be how you expect it to be.

+## Private Key Management

+Your keys are the gateway to your funds, and even a momentary exposure can lead to a potential loss.
+Here's a distilled guide inspired by [The Pledge](https://github.com/smartcontractkit/full-blockchain-solidity-course-js/discussions/5) from Patrick Collins

+### Safeguarding Your Private Keys

+#### .env File Caution

+Avoid storing a private key, secret phrase, or mnemonic in a `.env` file if it's associated with real funds.
+It's fine for testnet cryptocurrencies, but never for mainnet.

+#### Wallet Segregation

+Always use different wallets for testing and development than those linked with your real funds.
+Diversifying minimizes the risk.

+#### GitHub and Online Exposure

+Should you accidentally push your key/phrase to GitHub or expose it online, even momentarily, treat it as compromised.
+Act immediately to transfer your funds to a safer destination.

+#### Assume the Worst

+When in doubt about whether a wallet contains real funds or not, assume it does.
+Never use such uncertain wallets for development purposes.

+#### Understand Your Wallets

+Remember that adding an account in wallets like Metamask gives a new private key.
+However, it often shares the same mnemonic as the other accounts generated in that wallet.
+Awareness is the key to safety.

+#### Leverage Encrypted Keystores

+Use [cast wallet import](../../src/reference/cast/cast-wallet-import.md), designed to help users securely import their wallets using encrypted keystores.
+It turns your raw keys into an encrypted format, providing an added layer of security.

+1. Import your private key
+2. Encrypt it into a keystore
+3. Access it via password ONLY

+And you'll NEVER have to put a private key with real funds into a plain text .env file.

 ## Scripts